DinisCruz/Book_Hacking_Portugal/manuscript/Draft-notes/_notes-3.md

 * Creating of an Open Source SAST engine would be a great project for PT (involving all players in Software development, including Universities and Academia)

-* University students and graduates are another great source of talent (and for them the projects are a great source of 'real world' skills)
-  * in fact some of the proposes activities (Hacking networks/apps, transportation apps and logistics) could be done as Semester projects (and be graded based on execution)

 * When I talk about opening the code, it is not just for traditional software packages.
 It is also for all websites that control our data and commerce